 Her role as Editor of The Knowing Field began in 2004 when she took over from Barbara Stones and Jutta ten Herkel.
 Within a year, she doubled the size of the journal and the frequency of publication.
 As Editor, she is privileged to have access to the latest developments in the work worldwide and is fascinated by the progress constellation work is making across the globe.
 Recent author of Coming Home: A First step into the world of Family Constellations, Barbara is planning to write another book on Mothering over the next year.

 Like many of the holding group for this camp, Johanne came to this work through Earthsong.
 After many years of not quite making it in the door of the yurt to attend Barbara’s workshops, she finally managed it 4 years ago, and was hooked straight away.
 She has never found work that speaks so deeply to her, and that feels strong enough to hold and allow expression of the full range of human emotion.
 Johanne became interested in the work on her journey to uncovering the roots of physical and mental illness within her family of origin, and is passionate about the transformative potential for this work in healing those personal and familial diseases.
 Having worked in theatre for many years, in Ireland and the UK, she found herself working with theatre for development in Kenya, and came back not just with a beautiful baby boy, but with a sense of the need for ritual, community and belonging within our communities.
 She is very drawn to the ritualistic side of Systemic constellations, as well as the potential for transformation within organisational structures using this work.
-Words can’t express how excited and honoured she feels to be part of this first camp on our native land.
+Words can’t express how excited and honoured she feels to be part of this camp on our native land.